 Data transmission from the GPS to the database is done via GPRS wireless connection which has been discussed previously.
 Data connection has been tested with all the prepaid GSM network in Indonesia and it has been shown to work properly.
-For this work, the data connection uses Telkomsel GSM provider with the Access Point Name (APN) coded internally to the microcontroller.
+For this work, the data connection uses Telkomsel GSM provider with the Access Point Name (APN) coded internally to the microncontroller.
 The code for the work has been discussed elsewhere [1].

-The web page stated on the address above is HTML5 capable and therefore can accommodate geofence and the first page shown is similar to Fig. 23.5.
-When the location of the vehicle is within the geofence (made with gray color of a quad-angle) the marker is shown red and when the location is outside the fence, then the marker is shown as blue color.
-Clocking on the market will show that the location is inside or outside the geofence.
-In this figure the vehicle is monitored using the GPS and shown to be inside the geo fence (four locations) and two locations are outside the fence.
+The web page stated on the address above is HTML5 capable and therefore can accommodate geofence and the first page shown is similar to Figure 6.
+When the location of the vehicle is within the geofence (maked with gray color of a quad-angle) the marker is shown red and when the location is outside the fence, then the marker is shown as blue color.
+Cloking on the market will show that the location is inside or outside the geofence (four locations) and two locations are outside the fence.
 The page will also show that the vehicle is outside the fence when the mouse is clicked.
-When the vehicle inside the fence is clicked, then a window will show that the vehicle is inside the fence as shown in Fig. 23.6.
+When the vehicle inside the fence is clicked, then a window will show that the vehicle is inside the fence as shown in Figure 7.